I HAVE A SONG INSIDE MY HEART™

 what is i have a song? ...

 Riza has always had a passion for education.
-As a former classroom teacher (Director of Strings and Early Childhood in Atlanta and Newark) and current early childhood faculty member at Jazz at Lincoln Center, her desire is to not only bring music to life, but to use music to illustrate vital life lessons.
+As a former classroom teacher (Director of Strings and Early Childhood in Atlanta and Newark) and early childhood faculty member at Jazz at Lincoln Center, her desire is to not only bring music to life, but to share how many vital life lessons parallel concepts in jazz.

 Jazz is an American art form built from expression.
 Its deep roots are cultivated from the work songs and Negro Spirituals sung by enslaved Africans brought to the United States.
 Those songs, which are telling of the experiences, trials and tribulations on the plantations and cotton fields, birthed the Blues.
 The Blues became and is the ultimate and intimate song of self expression.
 The Blues is the vital thread which has provided the rich foundation for the tapestry of Jazz.